grodansparadis/vscp-espnow/README.md

 [esp-now](https://www.espressif.com/en/solutions/low-power-solutions/esp-now?ct=t(EMAIL_CAMPAIGN_4_12_2023_2_38)&mc_cid=1dec54c698&mc_eid=1bb5ed46d4) is a protocol developed by [Espressif](https://www.espressif.com/en) for use with the ESP32/ESP8266 it allows for secure communication between wireless devices without a wifi connection. [espnow](https://github.com/espressif/esp-now) is a software component that makes esp-now more friendly for developers to work with.

 # Alpha-nodes
-Alpha nodes are nodes that are always powered.
-They always connect to a wifi router.
+Alpha nodes are devices that are always powered.
+They are also always connect to a wifi router.
 Alpha nodes can be connected together user either wifi or esp-now.

 Alpha nodes are provisioned (connected to wifi) using BLE.

 Alpha nodes can have there firmware OTA updated.
 It is possible to update firmware over OTA from a remote web server or from a local file on a connected computer.
-Alpha nodes can also OTA update firmware on Beta and Gamma nodes.
+Alpha nodes can also OTA update firmware on remote Beta and Gamma nodes.

-Have a web server.
-This web server allows for configuration of wifi, esp-now, VSCP, webserver, MQTT and logging etc. It can give technical information about the device.
+Alpha nodes have a local web server.
+This web server allows for configuration of wifi, esp-now, VSCP, webserver, MQTT and logging etc. It can give technical and status information about the device.
 Initiating of firmware OTA upgrade is possible.
-Both from a secure web server and locally from a file and it can also initiate OTA for Beta/Gamma nodes if they are setup top receive upgrades.
+Both from a secure web server and locally from a file and it can also initiate OTA for Beta/Gamma nodes if they are setup to receive upgrades.

 Alpha nodes can connect with a MQTT HUB to send/receive VSCP events.

 Alpha nodes optionally have a VSCP tcp/ip link interface that can be used for sending and receiving of VSCP events as an alternative to the MQTT link.

 Remote logging is possible to setup for udp, tcp/ip, web and MQTT.

+Alpha nodes act as time severs for the segment they are on.
+Keeping clocks updated an all nodes in a segment.

 Alpha nodes implement [VSCP registers](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_register_abstraction_model) and have an optional [decision matrix](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_decision_matrix) and can be configured and controlled using VSCP events.
 A VSCP [MDF file](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_module_description_file) describe the node for higher level software.